 There are several acceptable ways to position a patient for the rectal exam:

-2.1.1 In the first position, or Sims’ position, the patient lies in bed or on the exam table and is asked to roll on to their left side with the left leg straight and right leg flexed at the hip and knee.
+2.1.1 In the first position, or Sims’ position, have the patient lie down in the bed or on the exam table, and ask them to roll on to their left side with the left leg straight and the right leg flexed at the hip and knee.
 This is the preferred position for hospitalized patients and those unable to stand for the exam.

 2.1.2.
-In the second position, or modified lithotomy position, the patient lies on their back with feet together and hips and knees bent and abducted.
+In the second position, or modified lithotomy position, have the patient lie on their back with feet together and their hips and knees bent and abducted.
 This position may be useful in the hospitalized patient and may facilitate palpation of anterior structures, but limits inspection.

 2.1.3.
-In the third position, the patient stands in front of the exam table with feet shoulder-width apart.
+In the third position, direct the patient to stand in front of the exam table with feet shoulder-width apart.
 Have the patient bend forward at the waist and support himself on his elbows and forearms.
 This is the preferred position in the office setting when the genitourinary (GU) exam is also to be performed and for obese patients.

 2.2.
 Neurologic Assessment.